By Jessica Jane Sammut

 New years are the best for shedding a skin and transitioning to the next version of yourself.
 If you have kids who are Pokemon-obsessed (like mine), you’ll understand when I say it’s time to mega-evolve.
 Channel your powers and level-up, mama.

-But do we really need to wait for a new decade or even a new year to give ourselves permission to follow our hearts?
+But do we really need to wait for a new year to give ourselves permission to follow our hearts?
 In fact, do we even need to wait for a new month, or a new week?
 Actually, we don’t.
 Every moment is in fact a chance to start again, a chance to listen to our inner needs and our often-buried sense of self.
 Every minute is an opportunity to start afresh.

 So why do we not?
 Why do we wait, when often there is nothing stopping us (except our own mindset)?
 Could it be that deep down we feel we don’t deserve the change we are seeking?